-- 1) The motors can be heard rising rapidly in pitch and the camshaft ceases to progress. - 2) If the slip does not stop after a second or three, power is cut. - 3) Once grip is regained, power is reapplied at the notch selected on the power handle.
+- 1) The motors can be heard rising rapidly in pitch and on DC units, the camshaft ceases to progress. - 2) On DC units, if the slip does not stop after a second or three, power is cut.
+On AC units, power is immediately reduced. - 3) Once grip is regained, power is reapplied at the notch selected on the power handle.